 2. Create great comedy using repetition

 Repetition is a core building block of comedy writing.
 Repetition with surprise, in particular.
 A simple ‘knock knock’ joke is a repeated formula, often with a surprise at the end (usually, a play on words).
-These jokes may be ‘dad humour’, but they are simple examples of the basic ingredients.
+These jokes may be ‘dad humor’, but they are simple examples of the basic ingredients.

 - Characters who keep making mistakes: This is a staple of situational comedy, where awkward, embarrassing or uncomfortable events become funny.
 For example, in a solemn, formal setting, a character might keep calling an important figure by the wrong name